Easy Olive Dip with Almonds

 - Green Pimiento Olives: You can use any green olives you like, but the green pimiento olives you find in the jars at the supermarket are relatively inexpensive, and the pimientos add a touch of sweetness and pop of color.

-- Sharp Cheddar: Grating your own block of cheddar is optimal, but feel free to purchase pre-shredded cheddar.
+- Sharp Cheddar: Grating your own block of cheddar is ideal, but feel free to use pre-shredded cheddar instead.
 Because this recipe calls for sharp cheddar, the pre-shredded version will already have more flavor than the mild version.

 - Almonds: This recipe calls for blanched almonds (meaning the skins have been removed).
 The skin can sometimes taste bitter, and you don’t want any loose ones ending up in your dip.
 You can use either slivered almonds for more crunch or sliced almonds for a more subtle presence.
 It’s also important to toast the nuts to bring out their flavor (Toasting instructions are in the recipe card below.)